 Dear Madam, ladies, and gentlemen:

 My name is William Prescott Perry.
-I suspect that my patriotism and zealous reverence for the Father of Our Country can be attributed to the fact I am a descendant of Col. William Prescott, a patriot whose distinguished service in the Continental Army under the command of General George Washington at the battle of Bunker Hill was such that it resulted in a statue that can be seen HERE.
+At this juncture in my life, I have concluded that my patriotism and zealous reverence for the Father of Our Country and his final words to the American people and posterity -- the DIRECTIONS for how to run the federal government and relate to other nations -- is attributable to the fact I am a direct descendant of Col. William Prescott, an early American patriot whose distinguished service in the Continental Army under the command of General George Washington was notable - particularly at the battle of Bunker Hill, which was such that it resulted in a statue and obelisk HALF THE SIZE OF THE WASHINGTON MONUMENT and President Trump's recent executive proclamation in recognition of its 250th anniversary.

 Only recently, I became aware of Charlie and what he was all about.
-I thought to myself; “this is a man who I know would have the same passion for George Washington's farewell address as I do” for I am of the opinion he had never read it before because, if he had, he would have mentioned it along with the Declaration of Independence and the Constitution - and spoken of it at every possible opportunity.
+I thought to myself; “My God, this is a man who I know has to have the same passion for George Washington and his final words to the American people as I do!” - for I am of the opinion he had never read it before because, if he had, he would have most certainly been talking about it along with the {AHEM} Declaration of Independence and the Constitution of at every -- repeat, EVERY -- possible opportunity.

 The reason I say that is because in 1937, United States government published this book celebrating the 150th anniversary of the Constitution.